scottvd/The-Web-Developer-Bootcamp-2025-Code/README.md

-# Web Developer Bootcamp 2025 Code and Assignemnts
+# Web Developer Bootcamp 2025 Code and Assignments
  All the code I wrote for a Udemy course to practice my web development